-BPI Globe BanKO President John Rubio hands over the BanKO ATM card to Payatas Barangay Chairman Manuel Guearin during the launch of PondoKO Para sa Kinabukasan.
-Joining him are (l-r) BPI Globe BanKO Account Officer Migi Soriano, Simbahang Lingkod ng Bayan Executive Director Fr.
+BPI BanKo President John Rubio hands over the BanKo ATM card to Payatas Barangay Chairman Manuel Guearin during the launch of PondoKO Para sa Kinabukasan.
+Joining him are (l-r) BPI BanKo Account Officer Migi Soriano, Simbahang Lingkod ng Bayan Executive Director Fr.
 Xavier Alpasa, S.J. (second from left), USAID-SIMM Program Management Specialist Ma.
 Teresita Espenilla (fifth from right), USAID-SIMM Chief of Party Mamerto Tangonan (second from right), and community leaders from Barangay Payatas.

 Fr.
 Xavier Alpasa, S.J., who founded the social enterprise Rags2Riches while serving as parish priest in Payatas for four years, advised community leaders to “reduce the risks associated with disasters and natural calamities by being financially prepared”.